UPI integration is required for accepting payments directly from customers thought their UPI apps like GooglePay, BHIM UPI, PhonePe etc.

 - Detailed MIS, reporting and user-friendly dashboard

 - Common merchant UPI ID shared between multiple merchants.
-However Cashfree merchants can apply for unique, white-labelled UPI IDs which get registered at the banks.*
+However Cashfree merchants can apply for unique, white-labeled UPI IDs which get registered at the banks.*

 UPI apps like Phonepe